 #1: Open up three separate Korean banking accounts.

 One for your salary, savings, and expenses.
-Your salary account is where your paycheck will be deposited.
+The salary account is where your paycheck will be deposited.
 Your savings account is solely for the purpose of meeting your savings goals and where you will pay yourself first each month.
 Your expense account is where your bills will be setup for automatic payment.
 Having these accounts will help you with allocating your funds.

 #2: Make your first payment into your savings account.